glomero/glomero/README.md

 - 👋 Hi, I’m @glomero
-- 👀 I’m interested in javasript, Python and Java
+- 👀 I’m interested in Machine Learning and AI
-- 🌱 I’m currently learning Web developement
+- 🌱 I’m currently learning Frond-end developement
 - 💞️ I’m looking to collaborate on any Projects that involve Web development and apps
 - 📫 How to reach me glomerolepaopao@gmail.com  +639568629866